borfus/Simply-Scriptor-Mouse-Recorder/README.md

 ## Instructions

+Run Mouse Recorder and press keys F2 - F7 to print a command or ESC to quit the program.

 Mouse Recorder uses standard output and you will get more use out of it when running it through the command prompt or a bash shell.

 You can redirect the output to a text file `"Mouse Recorder.exe" > example.txt`

+## Controls

 ```
 F2  -  move_mouse(x,y)